About the Council

 • Leader, Strategic Growth: Councillor Eamonn O’Brien

-• Adult Care, Health and Wellbeing: Councillor Tamoor Tariq
+• Health and Wellbeing: Councillor Tamoor Tariq

 • Children and Young People: Councillor Lucy Smith